rsksmart/devportal-1.0/rif/storage/providers/swarm/guides/running/local-network.md

 ### 2.2 Deploy a SWAP Factory Smart Contract

-Once started, a `SimpleSwapFactory` contract will need to be deployed.
+A `SimpleSwapFactory` Smart Contract will need to be deployed to the blockchain next.

 This is a security measure to verify chequebook contracts deployed by the nodes in the network.